 Step 10.
 Closing The Second Round

-Closing the second round, you will search for the 3rd chain you did in the last step.
+Closing the second round, search for the 3rd chain you did in the last step.
 Then, make a slip stitch to close.

 Step 11.
 Work in The Holes of The V-stitches